Comparison

 WordPress

 When I built my first portfolio site, I used WordPress with Elementor.
-It made things a lot easier since I didn’t have to write any code.
 Drag-and-drop was super helpful, especially when I was just starting out.
+But whenever I wanted to add animations or something more advanced, it usually meant digging into PHP or writing custom JavaScript.

+Plus, whenever a plugin updated, there was always that fear it might crash the site or clash with another plugin.
 For SEO, I had to install extra tools like Yoast or RankMath just to handle basic stuff like meta tags and sitemaps.

 WordPress was cheap and flexible, but honestly, it came with more maintenance than I was comfortable with.